blablack/fawnarevagh-kube/README.md

 The router will be setup with external DNS as upstream (ISP, Cloudflare, Google, etc.).
 It will as well advertise Pi-Hole IP as the DNS for client getting their IP address through DHCP.

-Pi-Hole's upstream will be other external DNS (ISP, Cloudflare, Google, etc.).
+Pi-Hole's upstream Unbound IP address.
 In addition it will conditionally forward to the router's IP for local queries.

 All clients (DHCP and fixed IP) should be configured to have Pi-Hole as DNS.